hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/02_File_IO_Writing/exercise/README.md

 Create an application that takes a significantly large input file and splits it into smaller file chunks.
 These types of files were common back when floppy disks were popular and couldn't hold a larger program on their own.

-To determine how many files need to be produced, ask the user for the maximum amount of lines to appear in each output file.
+To determine how many files you need to create, ask the user for the maximum amount of lines to appear in each output file.

 Sample Input/Output:
 ```